Vortex structure in a $d$-wave superconductor obtained by a confinement transition from the pseudogap metal: Introduction

 The focus of the present paper is on the underdoped cuprates, where the normal state above the superconducting critical temperature, $T_c$, is the `pseudogap metal'.
 This pseudogap metal does not have a large Fermi surface, and instead the photoemission spectrum is characterized by `Fermi arcs' \cite{ShenRMP} (we will discuss a specific model for the pseudogap metal below).
 We will study the consequences of this electronic spectrum for the vortex below $T_c$.
 The STM investigations of the vortex structure \cite{science.1066974,Fischer05,Nishida.Matsuba.2007,Nishida.Yoshizawa.2013,Tamegai.Machida.2016,Hamidian19} in the underdoped cuprates have revealed a number of remarkable features, not consistent the Bogoliubov-de Gennes theory of $d$-wave superconductivity in a large Fermi surface Fermi liquid: \begin{itemize} \item There is no Wang-MacDonald zero-bias peak. \item The zero-bias peak is replaced by sub-gap peaks at $\pm$6-9 meV in the LDOS \cite{Fischer05,Nishida.Matsuba.2007}. \item The LDOS at the sub-gap peaks exhibits periodic spatial modulations in a `halo' around the vortex core.
 The modulations were initially observed to have a period of 4 lattice spacings \cite{science.1066974,Fischer05,Nishida.Matsuba.2007,Nishida.Yoshizawa.2013,Tamegai.Machida.2016}, but a recent experiment \cite{Hamidian19} has seen an additional period 8 modulation.
 Period 8 modulations have also been observed in superconducting states without vortices \cite{Hirschfeld20,Fujita20,Seamus21}, and have been interpreted by the co-existence of pair density waves and a uniform superconductor. \item There is an `anti-phase' relation \cite{Nishida.Matsuba.2007} between the LDOS modulations with positive and negative bias. \end{itemize}

-Many theories for the vortex structure in the underdoped regime \cite{Ting01,Demler02,Ogata03,Ting03,BBBSS1,Schmid_2010,Agterberg15,Kivelson18,Pepin20,Hirschfeld20,TKLee23} commonly involve modeling with effective actions for multiple competing or intertwined orders, including antiferromagnetism, $d$-wave superconductivity, charge density wave, and pair density wave orders.
+Many theories for the vortex structure in the underdoped regime \cite{Ting01,Demler02,Ogata03,Ting03,BBBSS1,Schmid_2010,Agterberg15,Kivelson18,Pepin20,Hirschfeld20,TKLee23,Ghosal02,Ghosal24,Datta2023} commonly involve modeling with effective actions for multiple competing or intertwined orders, including antiferromagnetism, $d$-wave superconductivity, charge density wave, and pair density wave orders.
 Often implicit in these approaches is the assumption that the pseudogap state above $T_c$ can be understood in terms of a theory of fluctuations of one or more of these orders \cite{KivelsonRMP,Lee2014,Lee2020}.
+But the specific theoretical computations of the vortex structure do not account for these order parameter fluctuations---hence, the normal state in these computations has a large Fermi surface.

-We shall proceed here in the opposite direction, and regard the pseudogap metal as a quantum phase in its own right, and as the `parent' of the ordered phases that emerge at low $T$.
-We model the pseudogap metal as a `fractionalized Fermi liquid' (FL*) with hole pocket Fermi surfaces enclosing a volume $p$, along with a background spin liquid described by a SU(2) gauge theory of fermionic spinons moving in a background $\pi$-flux \cite{pnas.2302}.
-Then the low temperature $d$-wave superconducting, antiferromagnetic, charge density wave or pair density wave phases emerge upon a transition which confines the fractionalized excitations of the spin liquid.
+We shall proceed here in the opposite direction, and regard the pseudogap metal as a quantum phase of matter in its own right, and as the `parent' of the ordered phases that emerge at low $T$.
+We model the pseudogap metal as a `fractionalized Fermi liquid' (FL*) with hole pocket Fermi surfaces enclosing a volume $p$.
+Such a Fermi surface does not enclose the Luttinger volume, and then Oshikawa's argument \cite{MO00} for the Luttinger volume in a Fermi liquid implies \cite{FLS2} that a non-Luttinger volume Fermi surface must be accompanied by a spin liquid with fractionalized excitations.
+We take this background spin liquid to be a SU(2) gauge theory of fermionic spinons moving in a background $\pi$-flux \cite{pnas.2302}.
+Then the low temperature $d$-wave superconducting, antiferromagnetic, charge density wave or pair density wave phases emerge upon transitions which confine the fractionalized excitations of the spin liquid.
+(We note that there are dual theories of this spin liquid which are expressed in terms of bosonic spinons \cite{BCS}, and which lead to related theories of the pseudogap metal \cite{SSROPP19}, but we find the fermionic spinon description appropriate for the purposes of the present paper.)
+Thus our approach captures {\it both} the normal state pseudogap, and the structure of the vortex in the $d$-wave superconductor that emerges at low temperature.